kszicsillag/Wikidata.Vibes.AI/Wikidata.AlignWithMCP.SemanticKernel/README.md

 - **GitHubModels:ApiKey**: Your API key for accessing GitHub Models (LLM endpoints)
 - **McpServer:Path**: The path to your local MCP server Python file (e.g., `server.py`).
   - This project uses [mcp-wikidata](https://github.com/zzaebok/mcp-wikidata) as the recommended MCP server implementation.
-  - Clone the MCP server from: https://github.com/zzaebok/mcp-wikidata
+  - This project uses direct `uv` command call to start the server
-  - Set the path to the `server.py` file inside your local clone
+  - Refer to the documentation of the MCP server project for detailed setup instructions
 - **McpServer:WorkingDirectory**: The working directory for the MCP server process

 ## Example `appsettings.json`